How to Be an Apprentice That Exceeds Expectations

 Your Acadium apprenticeship is for you to gain experience.
 Take the time to communicate with your mentor, and get the most out of your mentorship.
 You never know when they might be hiring in the future. 👀

-Here are her 3 tips on how to be a good apprentice, in order to help you get the most out of your Acadium apprenticeship.
+Here are my 3 tips on how to be a good apprentice, in order to help you get the most out of your Acadium apprenticeship.